eCite Digital Repository

-Calderone, A and Stevens, W and Prior, D and Nandurkar, H and Gabbay, E and Proudman, SM and Williams, T and Celemajer, D and Sahhar, J and Wong, PKK and Thakkar, V and Dwyer, N and Wrobel, J and Chin, W and Liew, D and Staples, M and Buchbinder, R and Nikpour, M, Multicentre randomised placebo-controlled trial of oral anticoagulation with apixaban in systemic sclerosis-related pulmonary arterial hypertension: The SPHInX study protocol, BMJ Open, 6, (12) pp. 1-13.
-ISSN 2044-6055 (2016) [Refereed Article]
+Calderone, A and Stevens, W and Prior, D and Nandurkar, H and Gabbay, E and Proudman, SM and Williams, T and Celemajer, D and Sahhar, J and Wong, PKK and Thakkar, V and Dwyer, N and Wrobel, J and Chin, W and Liew, D and Staples, M and Buchbinder, R and Nikpour, M, Multicentre randomised placebo-controlled trial of oral anticoagulation with apixaban in systemic sclerosis-related pulmonary arterial hypertension: the SPHInX study protocol, BMJ Open, 6, (12) pp. 1-13.
+ISSN 2044-6055 (2016) [Contribution to Refereed Journal]

 Methods and analysis: This Australian multicentre RCT will compare 2.5 mg apixaban with placebo, in parallel treatment groups randomised in a 1:1 ratio, both administered twice daily for 3 years as adjunct therapy to stable oral PAH therapy.
 The composite primary outcome measure will be the time to death or clinical worsening of PAH.
 Secondary outcomes will include functional capacity, health-related quality of life measures and adverse events.
 A cost-effectiveness analysis of anticoagulation versus placebo will also be undertaken.

 Ethics and dissemination: Ethical approval for this RCT has been granted by the Human Research Ethics Committees of all participating centres.
 An independent data safety monitoring board will review safety and tolerability data for the duration of the trial.
 The findings of this RCT are to be published in open access journals.